 The Woman Who Died A Lot makes this theory unlikely.
 Aornis, as part of the mindworm, implanted memories of various events in Jenny's (fictional) childhood, making the fake mindworm seem even more realistic.
 Then the mindworm spreads to the rest of the family, so they all share these memories at various times.

-If the universe was made because Thursday's father went back in time with pudding, and then time travel never existed, why does the world still exist?
+If life on Earth exists because Thursday's father went back in time with pudding, and then time travel never existed, why does the world still exist?

-The rules and mechanics of time travel in this series are inconsistent, and deliberately so.
+The rules and mechanics of time travel in this series are deliberately inconsistent.
 At one point, the rules change in the middle of a conversation between Thursday and her father.
-By design, time travel is impossible to make sense of.
+By design, you can't make sense of time travel.

 Okay, so the fictional Thursday plays Thursday in the books that we read: all that time we've actually been watching Thursday5 act out the real Thursday.
 Now that fictional Thursday has her own book, is there another fictional Thursday who plays the first fictional Thursday in the sixth book?
 And since One Of Our Thursdays Is Missing is a part of the series, does fictional fictional Thursday now live with fictional Thursday?